Shyam-Sundar-Jayakumar/Shyam-Sundar-Jayakumar.github.io/_profile/project/tilt-fold-mechanism.md

 ##### Research process

-The following methodology is used to design and fabricate the tilting and folding m
+The following methodology is used to design and fabricate the tilting and folding mechanism

 _CAD model of the gear mechanism_